Starting Wednesday 27th June 2018

 The enslavement of African people and its accompanying violence and destruction was one of the catastrophic events in the history of humankind.

-In this informative six week course we will study the history and legacy of the enslavement of African people through our Maangamizi.
+In this informative five week course we will study the history and legacy of the enslavement of African people through our Maangamizi.
 The word "Maangamizi" is a Swahili term which speaks to the intentionality of the African holocaust of chattel, colonial and neo-colonial enslavement.

 In this course, we will examine the history of Africa before and after enslavement, the impact of enslavement on African people and societies, the African abolition struggles and resistance movements, and the legacy of the enslavement period on Africa and the Diaspora.
 We will also examine the movement for reparations for historical injustices.

 This is an introductory course and does not assume any previous study or reading.
 Handouts of each lesson and a reading list will be provided.
 The course will be taught through illustrated lectures and discussion.